dearshrewdwit/rspec-basics/README.md

 #### 3. Use RSpec mocks in a spec

 Practice using RSpec's `double()` method.
 Write down your observations.
 Run `irb` and play around with the methods.
-Or use `pry` to [pause your code path](https://medium.com/@eddgr/the-absolute-beginners-guide-to-using-pry-in-ruby-b08681558fa6) during a test run.
+Or use `pry` to [pause your code path](https://medium.com/@eddgr/the-absolute-beginners-guide-to-using-pry-in-ruby-b08681558fa6) during a test run and explore.

 #### 4. Investigate